equinor/atmos-validation/docs/conventions.md

 - Timestamps shall appear in increasing order
 - Shall only contain unique values
 - The "units" attribute shall be "microseconds since 1900-01-01"
-- If source data is a hindcast, then:
+- If source data is a hindcast or single point hindcast, then:
   - The file shall be named according to the time values it contains and contain the length of the time index, in the following format: "datasetName_startTime_endTime_TtimeLenght.nc" with the corresponding time format: "YYYYMMDD".
 For example, a Nora10 file covering the whole year of 1982 and containing 2920 timestamps (a whole year with 3hr resolution) will be named e.g.: "Nora10_19820101_19821231_T2920.nc".
 Not adhering to startTime and endTime convention would yield a WARNING.
   - Strictly enforced: The files must be named such that they can be sorted in chronological order by timestamp values.
 For example, naming two files "Nora10_part1.nc" and "Nora10_part2.nc" would yield an error IF part2 contains data for a period before part1.
 The time-length marker "T[time_length]" is non-optional and not adhering to this convention also yields an error.